DaoCloud/DaoCloud-docs/docs/en/docs/kairship/intro/faq.md

     It uses the existing [permission system of DCE 5.0](../../ghippo/user-guide/access-control/role.md), and bound Karmada instances with workspaces.

-10. How to query multi-cluster events?
+10. How to query multicluster events?

     Multicloud Management integrates resources at the product level.
 You can view all Karmada-instance-level events.